 Can you please tell me more about your talk?

 First we will look at how HPC is different from cloud computing in terms of infrastructure and application architecture.
 Then I will discuss how those things are changing and why.
-Finally, I will dive into a use case of monitoring supercomputers as an application area for Scylla.
+Finally, I will dive into a use case of monitoring supercomputers as an application area for ScyllaDB.

 Is cloud computing taking advantage of HPC today?
 If so how?